 One reader, Marie, says: “I made this last night for dessert, it was great hit!
 It was surprisingly easy to do and super flavorful!
 I love the that there isn’t too much sugar as I don’t like overly sweet things and the minimal prep and mess, it was great! ★★★★★”

 Have you ever made a fruit galette before?
 I’ve been making this strawberry peach galette every summer since I originally published the recipe in 2013, but these days I slightly reduce the sugar and strawberries so the filling holds together better.
 (The recipe below reflects those small changes.)
 I love baking with peaches because they’re so naturally juicy and sweet.
-You’ll love them in this peach bread, too!
+You’ll love them in peach crisp, peach cobbler, and peach bread, too!

 Tell Me About Galettes

 Galettes are a friendly dessert– they’re approachable, drama-free, and fit for bakers of any skill level.
 I like to call them “lazy pies” or “rustic tarts” because there’s nothing complicated involved.
 You get all the goodness of a traditional pie like a flaky buttery pie crust and juicy fruit filling, but with half of the effort and in half the time.
 It’s hard to mess this up.
 You don’t even need a pie dish and you only have to wait about 10 minutes before slicing and serving.
 (Compared to waiting hours for a traditional peach pie to set up before serving.)
 So many perks!

 If you can fold dough over a filling, you can make a galette.
 The best part is that your guests will be very impressed as if you spent hours in the kitchen.
 Spoiler alert!
 You didn’t.